keyboardio/Model01-Firmware/README.md

 ...
 ```

-These sources will be automatically downloaded and updated when running `make setup` and `make update`, respectively.
+These sources will be automatically downloaded and updated when running `make setup` and `make update`.

 ## Updating the firmware and libraries

 From time to time, you may want to update the firmware and libraries to the latest version.
-To do that, simply run:
+To do so, simply run:

 ```sh
 make update